St. John's vs. Xavier Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 St. John's Performance Insights

-- The Red Storm have a +106 scoring differential, topping opponents by 10.6 points per game.
-They're putting up 80 points per game to rank 80th in college basketball and are allowing 69.4 per contest to rank 144th in college basketball.
+- The Red Storm are outscoring opponents by 10.6 points per game with a +106 scoring differential overall.
+They put up 80 points per game (76th in college basketball) and allow 69.4 per outing (144th in college basketball).

-- St. John's pulls down 42.1 rebounds per game (25th in college basketball) while conceding 33.7 per contest to its opponents.
-It outrebounds opponents by 8.4 boards per game.
+- The 42.1 rebounds per game St. John's averages rank 23rd in the nation, and are 8.4 more than the 33.7 its opponents grab per contest.

-- St. John's connects on 2.0 more threes per contest than the opposition, 8.2 (123rd in college basketball) compared to its opponents' 6.2.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.